efficy-sa/n8n-nodes-efficycrm/README.md

 *Utils*
 - **Get Lookup Data** — return all values for a lookup list field
 - **Get Lookup Key From Value** — resolve a lookup label to its numeric key
-- **Get Lookup Value From Key** — resolve a lookup key to its label
+- **Get Lookup Value From Key** — resolve a lookup key to its text label
 - **Get Setting** — read an efficy server setting by name
 - **Get Current User Code** — return the authenticated user's user code
 - **Get Current User Full Name** — return the authenticated user's full name